-- HRMA Member Relations Manager – responsible for the regional delivery of all HRMA programs and services to the membership and relevant community stakeholders.
+- HRMA Membership Services Manager – responsible for the regional delivery of all HRMA programs and services to the membership and relevant community stakeholders.
 Works to maximize member value, enhance membership growth and raise the profile of the Association, the CHRP designation and the HR profession.

 - Awards – Support the promotion of the HRMA provincial awards program by creating awareness of awards program and nomination procedure/information.

 - CHRP & Professional Development – Contribute to the identification of member development needs.
 Assists with the provision of products and services to meet identified needs.